ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-device-management.md

 ## Multidevice update

-To update more than one device, use Mbed CLI to generate and upload a manifest and payload to the Device Management portal.
-Then use the Device Management portal to create device filters that include many devices in an update campaign.
+To update more than one device, use Mbed CLI to generate and upload a manifest and payload to Device Management Portal.
+Then use Device Management Portal to create device filters that include many devices in an update campaign.
 After the steps in [Project Setup](#project-setup), you can create and upload manifests and payloads by running:

 ```
 $ mbed compile